Sales tax credit

 You were confined to a prison or a similar institution at the end of the year and you have been confined for more than six months in total for the year that you are claiming the credit

-The British Columbia sales tax credit cannot be claimed on your pre-bankruptcy return or in-bankruptcy return for 2024 and subsequent years.
+The British Columbia sales tax credit cannot be claimed on your pre-bankruptcy return or in-bankruptcy return.